 Internships in the Government and Law Department provide students with the opportunity to study political science through fieldwork and practical experience.

-Internships in Government and Law consist of professionally supervised work in one of the following settings: a governmental agency, a law firm or legal department, a political campaign, a news organization, or a public interest or non-governmental organization.
+Internships in Government and Law consist of professionally supervised work in one of the following types of settings: a governmental agency, a law firm or legal department, a political campaign, a news organization, or a public interest or non-governmental organization.
 Supervision is provided by a) the Government and Law Department Internship Supervisor, who serves as the academic supervisor of the internship, and b) the Fieldwork/Site Supervisor, who works with the student at the internship site.

 In order to qualify for internship course credit, the fieldwork must be extensive, interactive, and intellectually challenging:

-The departmental internship coordinator may assign additional work and may set more specific deadlines for the submission of written material.
+The Department Internship Supervisor may assign additional work and may set more specific deadlines for the submission of written material.

 To determine if you are eligible to earn Government and Law Credit for an internship, contact: